 Santiago has emerged from the days of military dictatorship to become a modern city brimming with energy.
 On our visit to the city we were captivated by the charisma of its people, the harrowing stories of its past and the incredible beauty of its setting.
 Here are some of the best things to do in Santiago to discover the city’s life, culture and surroundings.

 This article contains links to products and services we love, from which we may make commission at no extra cost to you.

 The best way to start your exploration of Santiago is by taking a free walking tour with Tours 4 Tips.
 These guys run a range of tours in Santiago, Valparaíso and San Pedro de Atacama, hosted by young guides full of knowledge and energy.

 We chose to take the Santiago highlights tour (there is also an offbeat tour available).
 Our guide was a student called Oscar who had grown up in Santiago.
 He not only showed us around the main city landmarks, but also gave compelling insights into historic events, in particular the military coup and dictatorship.
 While endeavouring to remain objective, he talked about the impact it had on his family and city life in general.

 Walking tours are perfect for introducing you to a new city and finding your bearings at the beginning of a stay.
-Oscar also gave us some really useful recommendations of things to do and places to eat.
+Don’t forget to ask your guide for recommendations of things to do and places to eat!